AncientD/DirtyWall/README.md

 1. Build project, then copy binaries in proper directory (<b>NOTE : this project uses <a href="https://htmlagilitypack.codeplex.com/" target="_blank">HtmlAgility Pack</a>, NuGet must be enabled during build</b>)
 2. Default config will be created at first run, edit it and run <code>DirtyWall.exe</code>
-3. You may change configuration using <code>Settings</code> in tray icon
+3. You may change configuration using <code>Settings</code> in tray icon.

+Please follow to <a href="https://github.com/AncientD/DirtyWall/releases" target="_blank">Releases link</a> if you will use ready version

 ###config.xml syntax